Super-Protocol/docs/docs/data-for-ai/Overview/support.md

 sidebar_position: 6
 ---

-If you have questions, encounter issues, or need assistance during the campaign, we’re here to help.
+If you have questions, encounter issues, or need assistance during the campaign, we're here to help.

 ## Support ticket